Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 The Four Faces of the Professional Fawn Response at Work

 Fawning doesn't look the same on everyone.
-Through my work with high-achieving clients in New York and Virginia, I have identified four distinct "archetypes" of the professional fawner.
-You might see yourself in one—or all—of them.
+Through my work with high-achieving clients across Manhattan and the Lower Hudson Valley, I have identified four distinct archetypes of the professional fawner.

-1. The Anticipator (The Mind Reader)
+The Anticipator (The Mind Reader)

 You pride yourself on knowing what your boss needs before they ask.
 You have the coffee ready, the report printed, and the excuse prepared.

-2. The Jester (The Diffuser)
+The Jester (The Diffuser)

-The Hidden Trauma: You learned that humor creates safety.
+The hidden trauma: You learned that humor creates safety.
 If you can make the "scary parent" (now the boss) laugh, they won't hurt you.
 You sacrifice your dignity to keep the peace.

-3. The Confidante (The Emotional Trash Can)
+The Confidante (The Emotional Trash Can)

 Your boss or coworkers tell you everything.
 You know about their divorce, their health issues, and their grievances.
 You feel "special" because they trust you.

-The Hidden Trauma: This is enmeshment.
+The hidden trauma: This is enmeshment.
 You learned that to be loved, you had to be a container for other people's emotions.
 You trade your boundaries for "intimacy," but it leaves you drained and carrying weight that isn't yours.

-4. The Chameleon (The Shape-Shifter)
+The Chameleon (The Shape-Shifter)

 You are a different person with the CEO than you are with the intern.
 You mirror the energy, political views, and communication style of whoever has the most power in the room.